laurentknauss/Trie-Structures/README.md

 Insertion of nodes into the BST
 In-order traversal of the BST

-Here is a drwaing of the binary search tree structure  for our particular case :
+Here is a drwaing of the binary search tree structure  for our particular case :<br>

 ![Alt text](./binary_search_tree.png)

 *How to Run*<br>